umbraco/UmbracoDocs/Extending/FileSystemProviders/Azure-Blob-Storage/index-v9.md

 versionFrom: 9.0.0
 versionTo: 9.0.0
-meta.Title: "Using Azure Blob Storage for Media and ImageSharp Cache" meta.Description: "Setup your site to use Azure Blob storage for media and ImageSharp cache"
+meta.Title: "Using Azure Blob Storage for Media and ImageSharp Cache"
+description: "Setup your site to use Azure Blob storage for media and ImageSharp cache"
 ---

 # Setup Your Site to use Azure Blob Storage for Media and ImageSharp Cache